-4. Consultation shall take place through meetings between the director of an undertaking, or a representative of relevant management line (if any), and the employees' representatives.
-The duration and periodicity of such meetings shall be adequate.
-Said meetings shall enable employees' representatives to obtain information about the employer's responses to the opinions and recommendations of the employees and on the reasons for such responses.

-5. The employer and the employees' representative may agree in writing on practical mechanisms for providing information and consultation.
-Where this is not already required by special law, a collective agreement may provide for a mechanism to establish a committee on site for the provision by an employer of information and consultation to an employees' representative.
+- 4. Consultation shall take place through meetings between the director of an undertaking, or a representative of relevan management line (if any), and the employees' representatives.
+The duration and periodicity of such meetings shall be adequate Said meetings shall enable employees' representatives to obtain information about the employer's responses to the opinions an recommendations of the employees and on the reasons for such responses. - 5.
+The employer and the employees' representative may agree in writing on practical mechanisms for providing information at consultation.
+Where this is not already required by special law, a collective agreement may provide for a mechanism to establi a committee on site for the provision by an employer of information and consultation to an employees' representative.

-Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020
+Organic Law of Georgia No 7177 of 29 September 2020 website, 5.10.2020 apply, wherever the employees' representatives or experts are, even after the expiry of their terms of office.